funny0619/Comp2113-Project/README.md

 Different minigames will have their own program file.
 Combat systems are in different files.
 Availabe character actions are in seperate files.
 A Makefile is provided for correct complilation.

 Compilation Instructions:
+Tested on academy server, works on X2go, but does not work properly on Putty.
+Please use X2go when testing on academy server for proper compilation.

+Best when terminal window covers at least half the screen.

 go to the directory where all the source files are with terminal.

 type the following into the terminal: